 The cremation application authorises the process to take place.
 It’s often referred to as Form 1 in England and Wales and Form A in Scotland.
 It should be completed by a relative or close friend of the deceased and sent to the Cremation Authority.

-This application form can be obtained by visiting your local council or can be downloaded directly from the council website.
+If you’re in the process of arranging a cremation funeral, this application form can be obtained by visiting your local council or can be downloaded directly from the council website.

 What about medical certificates?